Capturing Bugs

 4

 Once enabled, Crosscheck functions identically in Incognito mode as in regular windows.
-All capture types are available.
+All check types are available.

-• Screenshots -- full-page and viewport captures work as expected.
+• Screenshots -- full-page and visible area checks work as expected.

-• Screen recordings -- tab and desktop recording are fully supported.
+• Screen recordings -- both Current Tab and Full Screen modes are fully supported.

 • Instant replays -- session recording runs in the background and captures the last 1 to 5 minutes of activity.